ietf-wg-cellar/matroska-specification/chapters.md

 If the `EditionFlagOrdered Flag` evaluates to "0", `Simple Chapters` are used and only the `ChapterTimeStart` of a `Chapter` is used as chapter mark to jump to the predefined point in the timeline.
 With `Simple Chapters`, a `Matroska Player` **MUST** ignore certain `Chapter Elements`.
-All these elements are now informational only.
+In that case these elements are informational only.

 The following list shows the different Chapter elements only found in `Ordered Chapters`.